Foxes have been found in folklore and fables for hundreds of years.

-The red fox, Vulpes vulpes, is the largest of the true foxes and spread through many areas of the world.
+The red fox, Vulpes vulpes, is the largest of the true foxes.
+They live throughout many areas of the world.
 It is thought that their species moved from Asia to the Americas by crossing the Bering land bridge as far back as 300,000 years ago.
-Their fur is most commonly red with white underbellies, but silver, black and cross-coloring are occasionally found in the species.
+Their fur is most commonly red with white underbellies, but silver, black and cross-coloring also occurs in the species.
 The most distinguishing mark is their white-tipped tail.
 They can weigh between 7 and 14 pounds and will reach lengths of three to four feet long.
 Males are known as dogs, females are vixens and babies are kits.
 They communicate through vocalizations, facial expressions and scent marking.
-There are 28 known vocalizations used by red foxes.
+Red foxes use 28 known vocalizations.

 Red foxes are omnivorous.
 Insects and carrion make up the majority of their diet.
-They are known to hunt down small rodents, rabbits and birds, including chickens and turkeys.
-During the summer, fruit and berries are added to their diet.
+They hunt down small rodents, rabbits and birds, including chickens and turkeys.
+During the summer, they add fruit and berries to their diet.

 In the South Carolina Lowcountry, red foxes begin to pair up for breeding in late fall and early winter.

 The pair will share a den until the young are born.
 Gestations last up to 53 days with vixens bearing between four to eight kits.
 The kits stay in the den for the first month of their life, with their eyes opening after 10 days.
 Nursing may last up to eight weeks, after which the mated pair will bring regurgitated food and then live rodents for hunting practice.
 The kits will stay with the vixen until fall.
 At times, young females stay with their mother to care for the new litter.
 Red foxes reach their maturity at 10-months old.
 The oldest red fox documented in the wild was 12-years-old.